jianzhnie/open-chatgpt/README.md

     --deepspeed "scripts/ds_config_zero3_auto.json"
 ```

 - [LoRA](https://arxiv.org/abs/2106.09685) fine-tunes low-rank slices of the query, key, and value embedding heads.
 This can reduce the total memory footprint from 112GB to about 7x4=28GB.
-We may release our re-implemention of this in the future, but for now the [peft](https://github.com/huggingface/peft) codebase can be a useful resource.

-## PEFT(Parermeter Efficient Fine-Tuning)
+### Fine-tuning Alpaca-7B with Lora

+This part reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).

+To fine-tune cheaply and efficiently, we use Hugging Face's [PEFT](https://github.com/huggingface/peft)
+as well as Tim Dettmers' [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

+This file contains a straightforward application of PEFT to the LLaMA model,
+as well as some code related to prompt construction and tokenization.

 ```bash